megaease/easeprobe/README.md

 The feature probe the CPU, Memory, and Disk usage, if one of them exceeds the threshold, then mark the host as status down.

+> Note: The disk usage only check the root disk.

 ```yaml
 host:
   bastion: # bastion server configuration